Frequently Asked Questions (FAQs)

 - I’m planning a period of study or fieldwork abroad, what administrative preparations do I need to make?

 You will need to first of all complete the relevant form (available here) which includes a risk assessment, details for your trip and a section for supervisors to confirm how supervision will be maintained during your period away from the University.
-You also need to obtain details of the University travel insurance, and print the summary policy to take with you.
+You also need to obtain details of the University travel insurance.
 If you will be working at another organisation during your trip, you should also ask for confirmation that they have insurance cover in place for any damages or injuries arising from negligence of another party.

 - Where can I find information about Research Training?